 It’s time for another season of Farmers Weekly’s long-running Farm Inventions Competition.

-If you love reading about workshop creations and have designed a machine, gadget or knick-knack of your own, it’s time to get involved.
+And if you have designed a machine, gadget or knick-knack of your own, it’s time to get involved.

 The total prize pot for this year is £2,550 – the winners of each category will bag £500, runners-up get £250 and third-place finishers take home £100, with the results decided by a panel made up of journalists and farmers.